phip1611/nixos-configs/common/nix/bootitems/README.md

 ## Usage Example: Linux kernel and initrd

+### Build Everything (May Take a Couple of Minutes)

+You can build all bootitems that are exported with just one invocation.
+This takes longer than building individual items, but requires fewer commands:

+`$ nix build .\#bootitems-combined`

+respectively

+`$ nix build github:phip1611/nixos-configs#bootitems-combined`

+### Build Specific Bootitems

 The following bash script shows how to boot a Linux kernel and an initrd provided by the Nix-packaged bootitems in `cloud-hypervisor`, a VMM leveraging KVM.